Non-invasive load measurement in the human tibia via spectral analysis of flexural waves: Discussion

-While it is not the primary topic of this study, we note that the phase of the flexural wave acceleration spectrum is also load-dependent (equation~\eqref{eq:EB solution}).
-At a specific frequency and at a fixed measurement location, the phase increases linearly with the compression force on the tibia (equation~\eqref{suppeq: phase}).
-However, in our implementation, the phase measurements required trial-specific filtering of the acceleration data and showed poorer linear correlations with load for most trials, making phase a less suitable target as compared to the spectral amplitude.
-The poor signal to noise ratio (SNR) is possibly because phase measurement using the FFT is highly sensitive to the range of the signal captured within the FFT aperture, which varies with load given the dispersive nature of flexural waves and the load-dependence of the wave spectrum.
+Our results demonstrate that propagating flexural waves in the tibia may be used to measure relative changes in the tibial compressive force.
+With increasing compressive force, the impedance of the tibia changes such that lower flexural wave frequencies are suppressed more than higher frequencies (figure~\ref{fig:theory}B).
+Consequently, the wave spectrum shifts to higher frequencies with increasing compression.
+Using a skin-mounted tapper near the distal end of the tibia, we generate a train of propagating flexural waves whose spectra are measured using a skin-mounted accelerometer at the mid-tibia.
+In agreement with predictions of the beam model, we see a strong linear relationship between compressive force on the tibia and peak locations in the flexural wave spectra (figures~\ref{fig:results-static},\ref{fig:results-walking}, SI figures \ref{fig:swaying-data-supplement}, \ref{fig:walking-data-supplement}).
+While it is not the primary focus of this study, we note that the phase of the flexural wave acceleration spectrum is also load-dependent (equation~\eqref{eq:EB solution}).
+At a specific frequency and at a fixed measurement location, the phase changes linearly with the compressive force on the tibia (SI equation~\eqref{suppeq: phase}).
+However, in our implementation, phase measurements showed poorer linear correlations with load for most trials, making the phase spectrum a less suitable target as compared to the magnitude spectrum.

-As the ground-truth measurement of tibial compression force, we use the sum of ankle joint force along the tibia, and Achilles tendon tension, following \citet{matijevich2019ground}.
-Achilles tension is defined as ankle sagittal moment divided by a constant Achilles tendon moment arm \citep{matijevich2019ground}.
-This simplification ignores contributions of the other large muscles spanning the tibia like the tibialis posterior/anterior, and the toe flexors and extensors, all of which contribute to the compression of the tibia during dynamic movements.
-More complex muscle models in future studies may help identify more precise limits of flexural wave-based measurements.
+As a reference measurement of tibial compressive force, we use the sum of ground reaction force projected along the tibia and calf muscle force, similar to previous studies \citep{matijevich2019ground,holowka2021human,stearne2016foot}.
+Calf muscle force (assumed equal to the Achilles tendon tension) is defined as the sagittal plane ankle moment divided by the Achilles tendon moment arm.
+While this simplified model captures essential characteristics of the true tibial compressive force \citep{matijevich2019ground}, it ignores contributions of the other large muscles spanning the tibia like the tibialis posterior/anterior, and the toe flexors/extensors, all of which contribute to the compression of the tibia during dynamic movement.
+Detailed musculoskeletal models and direct comparisons against bone-embedded sensors in future studies will help evaluate more precise limits on the absolute accuracy of our technique.

-Our choices of system parameters such as the locations of the tapper and accelerometer, tapper force profile, sampling rate, etc. were selected to accomplish a simple proof-of-principle implementation of the flexural wave-based load measurement technique.
-Future implementations may benefit from empirical studies to determine the parameter combinations for the most optimal SNR, taking into account the expected noise characteristics in each specific use case.